100prznt/Temp2IoT/README.md

 </p>
 Minimal build up, with SMD resistor on the back.

+## Setup
+1. Clone or download the repository
+2. Put your credentials in the `src\Temp2IoT\WifiCredentials.h.template` file and rename the file to `WifiCredentials.h`
+3. Open the `src\Temp2IoT\Temp2IoT.ino` with the Arduino IDE
+4. Compile and upload
+5. Open the serial monitor (in Arduino IDE) to see the WiFi status and the applied IP address

 ## REST API
 * URL: `http://<Temp2IoT IP>/api`
 * Method: `GET`